tsuyoi/cpms/README.md

   - [Cresco Agent v1.1](https://github.com/CrescoEdge/agent/releases/tag/1.1-SNAPSHOT)
 - To Build
   - Java 1.8
-  - Maven 3.6+
+  - Maven 3.6.3+

 ## Installation
-Build or download the cpms-processor.jar, cpms-collector.jar, cpms-api.jar, and (optionally) cpms-watcher.jar files and
+Build or download the `cpms-processor.jar`, `cpms-collector.jar`, `cpms-controller.jar`, `cpms-api.jar`, and
-load them on one or more Cresco agents running on infrastruture suitable to your pipeline requirements.
+(optionally) `cpms-watcher.jar` files and load them on one or more Cresco agents running on infrastructure suitable to your pipeline requirements.

 ## Starting Up